aroberge/friendly-traceback-docs/docs/source/usage.rst

 From the command line
 ----------------------

-The following is subject to change.
+The following is subject to change; this was copied from version 0.0.8a

 .. code-block:: none

     $ python -m friendly_traceback -h
-    usage: -m [-h] [--lang LANG] [--level LEVEL] [--as_main] [source]
+    usage: __main__.py [-h] [--lang LANG] [--level LEVEL] [--import_only] [--version]
+                       [source]

     Friendly-traceback makes Python tracebacks easier to understand.

             Note: the values of the verbosity level described below are:
                 0: Normal Python tracebacks
                 1: Default - does not need to be specified
-                2: Normal Python tracebacks appear before the friendly display
+                2: Python tracebacks appear before the friendly display
-                9: Normal Python tracebacks appended at the end of the friendly display.
+                3: Python tracebacks appended at the end of the friendly display.
+                4: Python traceback followed by basic explanation
+                5: Only basic explanation
+                9: Python traceback

+            The Python traceback for level >= 1 are the simulated version.
+            You can use negative values to show the true Python traceback which will likely include function calls from friendly-traceback itself.
+            Thus level -9 is equivalent to level 0.

             Other values may be available, as we try to find the most useful settings for beginners.

     positional arguments:
-      source
+      source         Name of the script to be run as though it was the main module run by Python, so that __name__ does equal '__main__'.

     optional arguments:
       -h, --help     show this help message and exit